thlorenz/learnuv/exercises/01_system_info/problem.md

 log_report("RSS: %ld", resident_set_memory);
 ```

-After you successfully ran your program run `npm run verify` in order to verify your result.
+After you successfully ran your program run `./learnuv verify` in order to verify your result.
 Do the same for all
 upcoming exercises as well.

 pointer:http://www.cprogramming.com/tutorial/c/lesson6.html